GoogleChrome/developer.chrome.com/site/en/docs/devtools/accessibility/reference/index.md

 ## Audit a page's accessibility {: #audits }

-In general, use the accessability checks under the 'Lighthouse' panel to determine if:
+In general, use the accessibility checks under the 'Lighthouse' panel to determine if:

 - A page is properly marked up for screen readers.
 - The text elements on a page have sufficient contrast ratios.
 See also [View the contrast ratio of